 Kassi Rigney – Okay.
-Anytime, it’s seven years now.
-If your first incident results in a conviction.
-You get picked up anytime with the following seven years, that will then be a felony.
-A level six felony charge, it will be enhanced for your prior conviction.
-If it’s outside of that seven, whether it’s inside or outside of that seven, you have to do five days in jail or 240 hours of community service.
+It’s seven years.
+If your first incident results in a conviction and you get picked up anytime within the following seven years, that will then be a felony.
+A level six felony charge.
+It will be enhanced for your prior conviction.
+Whether it’s inside or outside of that seven years, you will have to do five days in jail or 240 hours of community service.

 Arrested two times in one week for driving while intoxicated.

-Jacob Rigney – Well, um, so Indiana… and I’ve seen this happen actually.
-I think, I had a person I was prosecuting who picked up three in, like, a month or something like that.
-So they’re all misdemeanors, which is the first thing, Which seems weird, but until you’ve been convicted of one, they can’t enhance the other ones.
+Jacob Rigney – I’ve seen this happen actually.
+I had a person I was prosecuting who picked up three in like a month or something like that.
+So they’re all misdemeanors, which is the first thing.
+Which seems weird, but until you’ve been convicted of one, they can’t enhance the other ones.
 So all three would be misdemeanors.
 But Indiana Man’s bond or release on his own recognizance, if he didn’t have a bond, can potentially be revoked for the second and third arrests.
-So there’s a point where if you keep doing that, even in the more liberal type places like Indianapolis, that you will be held on a bond you can’t make or no bond until your case is resolved.
+So there’s a point where if you keep doing that, even in the more liberal places like Indianapolis, you will be held on a bond.
 And it destroys any leverage you have to try to get the prosecutor to do anything different or a little easier or better for you.
-Because when he knows you’re in custody, and that you’ll take anything to get out, he has no incentive to cut your brakes or try to get it over with quick.
+Because when he knows you’re in custody, and that you’ll take anything to get out, he has no incentive to cut you brakes or try to get it over quickly.
 Because he knows that if he just walks away from the negotiation, you’ll just be sitting in jail.
 And that’s worse than whatever you’re going to get anyway.
 So you’d destroy all your leverage to negotiate when you do stuff like that.

 Penalties for two OWI’s within seven years?